ncbi/ribovore/00README.txt

   --keep       : keep all intermediate files that are removed by default

 ##############################################################################
-ADDITIONAL SCRIPT: ribolengthchecker.pl
+ADDITIONAL SCRIPT: riboaligner.pl

-The script 'ribolengthchecker.pl' is also included in the ribotyper distribution.
+The script 'riboaligner.pl' is also included in the ribotyper distribution.
 It is a 'wrapper' script for ribotyper.pl.
 It runs ribotyper.pl and does some additional post-processing.
 Specifically, it aligns all the sequences that ribotyper.pl has defined as belonging